 You can set the permission when you are creating or editing an existing User Group.

-When you click "Add", you can choose the content node which you want to set the Granular settings for.
+Choose the content node which you want to set the Granular settings for.

-When you have chosen the node that you want to set the settings for, you can then set the permissions for restore, partial restore, and queueing content for transfer.
+Set permissions for restore, partial restore, and queueing content for transfer.